foss42/apidash/doc/user_guide/env_user_guide.md

 API Dash provides two scopes of variables:

 - **Global variables :** Variables declared in this scope are available regardless of the current active environment.
-- **Environment cariables:** Variables declared in a particular environment are available only when that environment is set as active.
+- **Environment variables:** Variables declared in a particular environment are available only when that environment is set as active.

 ### Scope Hierarchy